rafeca/rafeca.github.com/_posts/2017-02-15-rtcp-mux-in-webrtc.markdown

 Negotiation for using RTP/RTCP multiplexing is done using `a=rtcp-mux`, `a=rtcp:...` and `a:candidate ...` lines in both offer and answer.

-Bottom line, **multiplexing RTP and RTCP reduces ICE overhead, as it requires gathering less candidates, which could as well reduce the call setup time.
+Bottom line, **multiplexing RTP and RTCP reduces ICE overhead**, as it requires gathering less candidates and it reduces the overhead in other parts of the VoIP architecture, e.g. less UDP ports used in the TURN servers and less bandwidth wasted in connectivity checks.

 **Cool, so what's next?**